12 Fascinating Facts About Zelda Fitzgerald

 Zelda Fitzgerald was a writer, dancer, and Jazz Age celebrity who struggled on and off with mental illness.
-Her husband, famed writer F. Scott Fitzgerald, called her the first American flapper, and she became a 1920s icon due to her vivacious nature and bon vivant lifestyle.
+Her husband, famed writer F. Scott Fitzgerald, called her the first American flapper, and she became a 1920s icon thanks to her vivacious nature and bon vivant lifestyle.
 Here’s what you need to know about her.

 In high school, Zelda’s desire to be unconventional and rebellious meant that she smoked, drank alcohol, and snuck out of her parents’ house to spend time with boys.
 Her friends described her as fearless, daring, and attention-seeking.
 Later, when she was living with her husband in New York, her carefree spirit and profligate behavior (such as jumping into fountains fully clothed) became a symbol of the 1920s.